ILIAS-eLearning/ILIAS/Services/Tracking/README.md

 A learning progress status has 4 possible values:

-- "not attempted" (grey icon): the user has no recorded activity
+- "not attempted": the user has no recorded activity
-- "in progress" (yellow icon): the user has recorded activity but no result yet
+- "in progress": the user has recorded activity but no result yet
-- "completed" (green icon): the user has completed the object
+- "completed": the user has completed the object
-- "failed" (red icon): the user has failed the object
+- "failed": the user has failed the object

 Please keep in mind that "object" is not limited to repository object here but can also mean SCO, learning module chapter, learning objective and so on.